typelevel/cats-effect/docs/tutorial.md

-1. Modify the `IOApp` so it shows an error and abort the execution if the origin and destination files are the same, the origin file cannot be open for reading or the destination file cannot be opened for writing.
+1. Modify the `IOApp` so it shows an error and abort the execution if the origin and destination files are the same, the origin file cannot be open for reading, or the destination file cannot be opened for writing.
 Also, if the destination file already exists, the program should ask for confirmation before overwriting that file.
-2. Modify `transmit` so the buffer size is not hardcoded but passed as parameter.
-3. Test safe cancelation, checking that the streams are indeed being properly closed.
+2. Test safe cancelation, checking that the streams are indeed being properly closed.
 You can do that just by interrupting the program execution pressing `Ctrl-c`.
-To make sure you have the time to interrupt the program, introduce a delay of a few seconds in the `transmit` function (see `IO.sleep`).
+To make sure you have the time to interrupt the program, introduce a delay of a few seconds in the `transfer` function (see `IO.sleep`).
 And to ensure that the release functionality in the `Resource`s is run you can add some log message there (see `IO.println`).
-4. Create a new program able to copy folders.
+3. Create a new program able to copy folders.
 If the origin folder has subfolders, then their contents must be recursively copied too.
 Of course the copying must be safely cancelable at any moment.